spectrocloud/librarium/content/docs/12-enterprise-version/02-deploying-an-enterprise-cluster.md

 ## Prerequisites

-- An AMD64 Linux environment with connectivity to the VMware environment.
+- An AMD64 Linux environment with connectivity to the VMware vSphere environment.